 Why would I use these ratings?

 - Price-Quality.
 If the difference in flight prices is small, then select a higher-rated flight.

 - Connecting Flights.
-If you have a connecting flight, take into account delay and cancelation statistics on the first leg of the flight.
+If you have a connecting flight, take into account delay and cancellation statistics on the first leg of the flight.
 We do not recommend that you purchase low-rated flights.

 - Comfort.
 We recommend selecting flights from airlines operating newer aircraft.
-The more legroom offered, the more comfortable is your flight.
+The more legroom offered, the more comfortable your flight is.